 The lodge and tents are off the beaten path in 135 acres of farmland on the island of Santa Cruz.

-Flights from the US and Europe land daily at Quito airport.
-From there it’s a short flight to Baltra airport where you’ll be met by a driver from the camp.
+Flights from the US and Europe land at Quito and Guayaquil airport.
+From there it’s a two-hour flight to Baltra airport where you’ll be met by a driver and your guide.

 This isn’t hire-car country, but you’ll be driven to and from the airport and on as many day-trips as you care to book.